 Where can I take the exam?

-You can now take the NCLEX Exam here in the Philippines as Pearson Professional Testing Center have made it more convenient for interested applicants out of the US.
+You can now take the NCLEX Exam here in the Philippines as Pearson Professional Testing Center has made it more convenient for interested applicants out of the US.
 To search for specific Pearson testing centers, you may visit this link: www.pearsonvue.com/nclex.

 Getting ready for NCLEX 2019